Mottumars (Moustache–March) is a yearly cancer awareness campaign for the Icelandic Cancer Society, mainly focusing on cancers in men.

 Produced by the advertising agency Brandenburg in collaboration with Republik Film Productions.
 Original song: “Mister Sandman” by Pat Ballard.

 This professional campaign titled 'Male Cancer Awareness' was published in Iceland in March, 2018.
 It was created for the brand: Icelandic Cancer Society, by ad agency: Brandenburg.
 This Film medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted about 4 years ago.
+It was submitted over 5 years ago.

 Advertising Agency: Brandenburg, Reykjavík, Iceland